Overview

 console output must be disabled.
 Use the log files for troubleshooting.

-For the Linux container samples, the following log file locations are configured:
+For the Linux samples, the following log file locations are configured:

 - SignPath Cryptoki logs: